ikramelhattab/Employee_management_Flask/README.md

-## Getting started with node js project
+## Getting started with Flask project

 **Step 0.
 Install mongoDB in your machine**